muratk3n/thirdwave/en/README.md

 ---

 Not enough vaccines?
 Coca-Cola can shit out its shit products to the tune of 1 billion a day.
-We cant manufacture live saving vaccine fast enough?
+But we cant manufacture live saving vaccine fast enough? 🤨

 ---